Image Via: pinterest.com

 If you teach your child proper people skills when they’re young, the lessons will stick with them for a lifetime.
-Increase people skills correlate to being more social and more confidence, especially when communicating with adverse situations or communicating with authority figures.
+Increased people skills correlate to being more social and more confident, especially when communicating with adverse situations or communicating with authority figures.

 3. Acknowledge When They’re On Time